IAmRoot0/iamroot0.github.io/_posts/2024-06-03-Common-Terminologies-of-Kerberos.md

 tags: [Active-Directory, Active-Directory-Basic, Kerberos]
 ---

-# Common Terminologies of Kerberos Authentication
+# What is Kerberos Authentication ?

-Kerberos authentication is a robust protocol used for network security, particularly in Active Directory (AD) environments.
+Kerberos is the default authentication service for Microsoft Windows domains.
+It is intended to be more "secure" than NTLM by using third party ticket authorization as well as stronger encryption.
+Even though NTLM has a lot more attack vectors to choose from Kerberos still has a handful of underlying vulnerabilities just like NTLM that we can use to our advantage.
 Here’s a list of common terminology associated with Kerberos authentication in AD:

 ## Key Terms in Kerberos Authentication